 The Fund's overall risk management program seeks to minimize the potentially adverse effect of risk on the Fund's financial performance in a manner consistent with the Fund's investment objectives.
 In the normal course of business, the Fund is exposed to financial risks including credit risk, liquidity risk, and market risk (including interest rate risk, currency risk and other price risk).
-The level of risk varies depending on the investment objective of the Fund and the type of investments it holds.

-The Fund holds its private debt investments through private corporations, trusts and limited partnerships.
-The corporations, trusts and limited partnerships hold the following net assets:
+The Fund holds its private equity investments through a private corporation and a trust.
+The corporation and trust hold the following net assets: